-HW 1.1 Improve the efficiency of the sequential matrix multiplication code regularMatrixMult using the optimizations studied in previous classes and on the provided notes.
+HW 1.1 Study the efficiency of the sequential matrix multiplication code regularMatrixMult by assessing the impact of the optimizations studied in previous classes, which are available on the code file.
 Measure and document (on a spreadsheet) the performance of each optimization for a matrix size that fits in the L1, L2 and L3 caches, and in RAM (by modifying the #define SIZE clause in the code).